teo-tsirpanis/Farkle/roadmap.md

 # Farkle's roadmap

+> [!NOTE]
+> This document is not updated anymore.
+For an up-to-date plan of Farkle's development, please consult the [GitHub issues](https://github.com/teo-tsirpanis/Farkle/issues) page.

 This document outlines the features that are planned for Farkle's future releases.

 Each feature is grouped by release, and is assigned an estimated difficulty and time to completion.